-Budget category Eligible costs Ineligible costs Comments Staff time (salaries and on-costs) Salaries (for both UK and non-UK staff).
+Budget category Eligible costs Ineligible costs Comments and on-costs) Salaries (for both UK and non-UK staff).
 National Insurance.
 Employer pension contributions.
 Enhanced salaries resulting from promotion are not eligible.
-At Full application stage, the budget must show: The total amount budgeted for each named person, per calendar year.
-The staffing section of the Full application form should specify: The proportion of time that each person will contribute to the project, entered as the full-time equivalent (FTE), where 1.0 is the equivalent to full-time.
+At Full application stage, the budget must show: • The total amount budgeted for each named person, per calendar year.
+The staffing section of the Full application form should specify: • The proportion of time that each person will contribute to the project, entered as the full-time equivalent (FTE), where 1.0 is the equivalent to full-time.
 If calculating a proportion of a week please assume a 35-hour working week, and if calculating a proportion of a year assume 220 working days per year.
 Where the person is not known, please specify the equivalent information separately for each post to be filled.
 On-costs may be claimed in addition to basic salary costs and should be included within the total amount budgeted for each named person.
 At Full application stage, an estimate of cost-of-living and incremental pay increases should be included in the budget.
 The combined total of any increases and increments should not exceed 5% per annum.
 The Foundation will only meet the costs of actual increases, not estimated ones.
-Where an individual is expected to receive incremental pay increases one incorporated into the budget.
-We expect the PI on the project to contribute at least 1⁄2 day a week (01 FTE) on average over the life of the grant.
+Where an individual is expected to receive incremental pay increases, these can be incorporated into the budget.
+We expect the PI on the project to contribute at least 1⁄2 day a week (0.1 FTE) on average over the life of the grant.
 There is no minimum time limit for other members of the research team; however, it is important that all named members of staff have a clearly defined role.

 Budget category Eligible costs Ineligible costs Comments Consultants Daily rates usually within range £250- £800.
 We expect all research team members within the host institution to be funded via salary and on-costs as described above.
 We also expect to fund most staff within other organisations in this way; however, individuals from other organisations who are undertaking a limited and discrete role on a project may alternatively be written in as consultants.
-Example consultancy roles include the provision of statistical skills or advice, expert advice regarding data collection instruments or approach, or expert knowledge regarding policy or practice.At Full application stage, the number of days and daily rate should be specified in the Indirect costs, estates and overheads Estates costs for HEI staff who are not permanent staff or PIs can be met on a pro-rata basis.
+Example consultancy roles include the provision of statistical skills or advice, expert advice regarding data collection instruments or approach, or expert knowledge regarding policy or practice.
+At Full application stage, the number of days and daily rate should be specified in the budget.
+Rates higher than £800/day need detailed justification on the basis of specific skills, experience or seniority.
+Separate or additional overheads for consultants are not allowable since we expect these to be incorporated within the specified daily rate.
+Indirect costs, estates and overheads Estates costs for HEI staff who are not permanent staff or PIs can be met on a pro-rata basis.
 Overheads for non- HEIs (but we do not expect overheads to exceed 60% as a proportion of salaries).
 Indirect costs for HEIs are ineligible.
 Estates costs for permanent staff and PIs in HEIs are ineligible.
 HEI applicants will be aware that the government has established a revenue stream (the Charity Support Fund) to contribute towards the running costs of research funded by charities at universities.
 These funds are distributed through the quality-related (QR) element of the higher education funding councils.
 Grants from the Nuffield Foundation are officially recognised by HEFCE as eligible for this QR funding.
 Non-HEIs must specify the overhead rate as a proportion of salaries, and provide details of services included in overhead charges (accommodation, management, central services and so on).